Want to move towards better health? I believe small changes can add up to BIG results and those small changes can happen right inside your kitchen.

 Who wants to be eating all of that?!?
 Keep it clean and stick with plain chips.

 Now, a lot of people love dipping their chips in some creamy French onion dip.
 But look at the ingredients in this dip!?

 “Water, Canola Oil, Modified Corn Starch, Onion, Sugar, Whey Protein Concentrate, Butter Oil, and Less than 2% of the Following: Hydrolyzed Corn and Wheat Gluten, Onion Powder, Salt, Monosodium Glutamate, Yeast Extract, Sour Cream (Cultured Cream, Skim Milk), Skim Milk, Cream, Natural Flavor, Lactic Acid, Xanthan Gum, Acetic Acid, DATEM, Artificial Color (Including Yellow 5), Citric Acid, and Sodium Ascorbate (to Preserve Freshness).”

-And potato chips aren’t the only thing that you can use in this dip!
-Better yet, try this dip with Jicama or cucumbers and snack with no guilt!
+And potato chips aren’t the only thing that you can use in this dip.
+Better yet, try this dip with Jicama or cucumbers and snack totally guilt free.

 2. Old Way: 2 tbsp.
 Canola or Vegetable Oil (as required by many recipes)

 This is super simple - when sautéing vegetables or meat use vegetable broth instead of oil.
 Not only is it a healthier option, I think it also makes the food taste better.
 Another healthy swap would be to switch the type of oil you are using.
 When sautéing at a high heat it is best to use an oil that can handle the heat.
 My favorites are avocado oil and coconut oil.

 3. Old Way: 8 oz glass of juice